Learning Local Descriptors by Optimizing the Keypoint-Correspondence Criterion: Applications to Face Matching, Learning from Unlabeled Videos and 3D-Shape Retrieval: Learning from weakly-labeled data

-Following \cite{rfd}, we implement a simple visual search engine to compare the discriminative power of different descriptors.
-The retrieval is based on the number of matching keypoints between the query and database images ($S_{d, \tau}(K_1, K_2)$, see Equation \eqref{eq:bagsim} for the definition).
-The threshold $\tau$ is tuned separately for each descriptor to produce the best possible results (we simply try all reasonable values; note that this is fair since all descriptors get the same treatment \cite{rfd}).
-We assume that improvements in feature detection and aggregation would benefit all descriptors equally, without changing the relative performance differences.
-This is a common assumption needed to keep the experimentation time reasonable; see, for example, \cite{kernelconv}.
 We benchmark the retrieval performance with the nearest neighbor (NN), first tier (FT) and second tier (ST) scores.
 The idea is to check the ratio of retrieved objects in the query's class that also appear within the top $k$ matches.
 Specifically, for a class with $C$ members, $k=1$ for NN, $k=C-1$ for FT and $k=2(C-1)$ for ST. The final score is an average over all the objects in the database.

-For competing neural network-based descriptors, we download the models provided by the authors and apply PCA when necessary (e.g., to reduce decriptor size to a more manageable dimensionality).
-Also, note that the binary descriptors are compared with the Hamming distance.